nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 ## Starting & Stopping Damn Vulnerable Drone

-Damn Vulnerable Drone (Full-Deploy Mode) includes three useful bash scripts which will help you manage the state of your simulator.
+The Damn Vulnerable Drone's *Full-Deploy Mode* includes three useful bash scripts which will help you manage the state of your simulator.

 #### Build & Start